Backyards 4 Wildlife

 Use solar energy

-Solar energy has developed a lot in the past two decades and is now available for home purpose as well.
+Solar energy has developed a lot in the past two decades and is now available for home purposes as well.
 You can install solar panels on your roofs and create your own energy to cut down the use of energy from the power plants.
 It will not only help in saving the environment but also in reducing your electricity bills and shrinking the carbon footprint.
 Many sustainable architects, build houses with methods to reduce energy consumption such as solar.

 Redesign your lawn